 - IDENTIFY: See the resources below.

-- REMOVE: Lathrop volunteers are using several methods for removing invasives:
+- REMOVE: Lathrop volunteers are using two methods for removing invasives:

 - Cut-stump.
 Cut the shrub or vine as close to the ground as you can and, within 10 minutes, use a Buckthorn Blaster to paint the stump with herbicide.
 (Buckthorn blasters with appropriate herbicide and instructions are available from Barbara Walvoord at email@example.com).
 Volunteers should not use herbicide in wetlands or within 100′ of open water.